icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 This value has been used for all other calculations.

-> It is difficult to believe that the value of h_a, in the case of the.
-C-46 wing, really is constant.
+> It is difficult to believe that the value of h_a, in the case of the C-46 wing, really is constant.
 The agreement, therefore, between the terminal value, 19.5 Btu per hour, square foot, °F, calculated from the data of reference 5, and the value used in the calculations must be regarded